Statistically Meaningful Approximation: a Case Study on Approximating Turing Machines with Transformers: Introduction

-Proving sample complexity guarantees for our statistically meaningful approximation results is nontrivial and requires additional insights, for both the constructions and the generalization analyses.
-To obtain our sample complexity bounds, we need to leverage a recent work which bounds generalization in terms of data-dependent notions of Lipschitzness~\citep{wei2019improved}.
+Proving sample complexity guarantees for our SM approximation results is nontrivial and requires additional insights.
+To obtain our sample complexity bounds, we leverage a recent generalization bound which depends on data-dependent Lipschitzness~\citep{wei2019improved}.
 We develop theoretical tools to convert a broad class of neural nets, with possibly large Lipschitzness, into ones with small Lipschitzness on the training data, by introducing a number of new layers that is linear in depth.
-Our result applies to neural nets where each entry in the hidden representations on the training data takes values from a finite set (e.g., binary entries), and may be of independent interest for other applications.
+Our result applies to neural nets where each entry in the hidden representations on the training data takes values from a finite set (e.g., binary entries), and may be of independent interest.

-In summary, our contributions are: 1) we propose a new notion of statistically meaningful approximation, intended to provide more meaningful approximation guarantees by requiring that the approximating family have good statistical learnability; 2) we prove that feedforward neural nets can meaningfully approximate boolean circuits with sample complexity that depends polynomially on the width and depth of the circuit; and 3) we show that transformers can meaningfully approximate Turing machines with sample complexity logarithmic in the computation time.
+In summary, our conceptual contribution is to propose a new notion of statistically meaningful approximation, intended to provide more meaningful guarantees by requiring that the approximating family have good statistical learnability.
+Technically, 1) we prove that feedforward neural nets can meaningfully approximate boolean circuits with sample complexity that depends polynomially on the width and depth of the circuit; and 2) we show that transformers can meaningfully approximate Turing machines with sample complexity logarithmic in the computation time.